Wings (Little Mix song): Chart performance

 In September 2012, "Wings" debuted at number one on the UK Singles Chart with first-week sales of 106,766 copies, becoming Little Mix's second consecutive number-one single in the UK.
 They became the third winner of The X Factor (UK) after Leona Lewis and Alexandra Burke to follow up their winner's single with a second number-one single.
 It also made them the final winners from the show to sell over a 100,000 copies in its opening week with their debut single.
 The track dropped to number four in its second week, selling 59,355 copies.
-It spent 25 weeks on the chart and placed at number 40 in the 2012 year-end chart, and was certified platinum by the British Phonographic Industry (BPI).
+It spent 25 weeks on the chart and placed at number 40 in the 2012 year-end chart, and was certified double platinum by the British Phonographic Industry (BPI).
 According to the Official Charts Company, "Wings" has sold over a million copies as of 2022.
 It has racked up 549,000 downloads, 112 million streams, and ranks as the group's eighth-best-selling single in the UK.

 The song also topped the Irish Singles Chart in its first week, making it Little Mix's second successive number-one single in Ireland.
 "Wings" became the band's highest-charting single in Australia, where it peaked at number three on the ARIA Singles Chart.
 It was certified triple platinum by the Australian Recording Industry Association (ARIA) for sales of 210,000 copies.
 The track also reached number 15 on the New Zealand Singles Chart.
 In the US, "Wings" peaked at number 79 on the Billboard Hot 100 and spent nine weeks on the chart.
 It was certified gold by the Recording Industry Association of America (RIAA) for selling 500,000 copies.
 In Canada, the song charted at number 69 on the Canadian Hot 100 and received a gold certification from Music Canada for sales of 40,000 copies.
 "Wings" also became Little Mix's highest-charting single in Japan, where it climbed to number seven on the Japan Hot 100, and ranked at number 46 in the 2013 year-end chart.
 In Brazil, the song was certified gold by Pro-Música Brasil for selling 30,000 units.